AbdulDevHub/3D-Three.js-Portfolio-Website/README.md

 ### Structure

-The website is a single HTML file with the following sections:
+The website has the following sections:

 - **Header**: Contains the title and a welcome message.
 - **Manifesto**: A section dedicated to Abdul's personal manifesto.